 It also supports the full flourishing of all learners as spiritual and religious, physical and cognitive, social and emotional beings through Religious Education.
 It includes Learning Progression comprised of three strands of learning -Knowledge and Understanding; Reasoning and Responding; Personal and Communal Engagement and five content areas - Jesus and Scripture; Church and Community; God, Religion and Life; Prayer, Liturgy and Sacrament; Morality and Justice.

 Religious Education is both explicitly taught through mandated lessons each week and is also intrinsically taught in our relationships and everyday interactions, where we model the teachings of Jesus.

 A creative framework of dialogue, understanding and action needs to be constructed, leading students in a process of deep learning, evaluation and response to the mysteries of life, enlivened by the Holy Spirit.

-The goal of this process is a deepened relationship with God, right relationships with others, a greater love of the Church, and empowerment to work to create a just world.
-It is a dance, as it were, an active interplay between life, culture and religion within the environment of a classroom.
+The goal of this process is a deepened relationship with God, through knowledge and encounter, right relationships with others, a greater love of the Church, and empowerment to work to create a just world.

 Prayer and Liturgies